skip to main content

 Register your charitable business and file for income tax exemption.

-When running a business focused on charitable causes, you may want to start a nonprofit corporation.
+When running a business focused on charitable causes, you may want to start a nonprofit corporation online.
 By registering your business as a nonprofit, you gain added credibility, access to public and private grants, and the ability to apply for exemption from taxation by filing a 501(c)(3).

 $99+ state fees